UofT-DSI/onboarding/onboarding_documents/key_contacts.md

 Contact Curtis for:

-* Program inquiries
+* Certificate inquiries

-* To address concerns or challenges you encounter in completing the program
+* To address concerns or challenges you encounter in completing the certificate

 ## Learner Recruitment Officer, Professional Upskilling